-LendingTree uses that information to match the customer with a financial institution and, if a match is successful, the customer and the financial institution continue from there on their own.
+LendingTree uses that information to match you with potential lenders.
+If a match is successful, the customer and the financial institution continue the lending process from there without LendingTree’s involvement.

 Is LendingTree Safe?

 When it comes to online security, LendingTree does not provide more than the mandated level of security against cybercrime to protect customer information in its networks.
-According to LendingTree’s security page, LendingTree uses Secure Encryption (HTTPS) and firewall protection for its networks.
-Whether or not this is an adequate level of security for the information provided is at the discretion of the customer, but it should be noted that the FDIC points out that cyber criminals can and do take advantage of multiple vulnerabilities that may bypass firewall protection.
-So LendingTree is safe to use on a basic level but it’s also safe to use regarding your information privacy as described in earlier paragraphs.
+LendingTree uses Secure Encryption (HTTPS) and firewall protection for its networks.
+Whether or not this is an adequate level of security is at the discretion of the customer.
+Still, it should be noted cybercriminals can and do take advantage of multiple vulnerabilities that may bypass firewall protection.

 Data breaches are always a risk when entering your personal information online; there have been previous incidents where customer information leaked from LendingTree to third parties without customer consent.
 In 2008, LendingTree filed a lawsuit against some of the financial institutions it worked with for using a leaked LendingTree password to obtain customer information.